Windows Terminal Setup with Git Bash and Hyper

 NOTE - There's no space between alias name equal sign (=) and command

-2. Type alias again in the terminal, if everything is configured correctly, you will see your customized alias on the list.
+aliasagain in the terminal, if everything is configured correctly, you will see your customized alias on the list. - To use your alias, simply type the

 Thanks for reading!